Video: Tight Calves, Or A Lack Of Ankle Eversion?

 No, you still have lead feet, and so do they.

-Okay, fine, sometimes generically stretching your calves helps, but it’s often not addressing the underlying issues with your ankle.
+Okay, fine.
+Sometimes, generically stretching your calves helps, but it often does not address the underlying issues with your ankle.

 But why?